 Scoop: Coming Up on a Rebroadcast of BOB'S BURGERS on FOX - Sunday, January 10, 2021

-Louise's plan to get revenge on Halloween for a candy transgression hits a snag when the Belcher kids meet a mysterious elderly woman at a hotel.
-Meanwhile, Linda and a very squeamish Bob donate blood at a vampire-themed blood mobile in the "Heartbreak Hotel-oween" episode of BOB'S BURGERS airing Sunday, Jan.
-10 (7:30-8:00 PM ET/PT) on FOX.
-(BOB-1004) (TV-PG L) BOB'S BURGERS returns to FOX for its 11th season this fall, which features the historic 200th episode.
+Jim Gaffigan Guest-Voices Tina is put in charge of the Wagstaff School time capsule project, but she makes an enemy when she rejects Tammy's submission.
+Meanwhile, Bob teases Linda over her inability to whistle in the "Fast Time Capsules at Wagstaff School" episode of BOB'S BURGERS airing Sunday, Jan.
+10 (9:00-9:30 PM ET/PT) on FOX.
+(BOB-1003) (TV-PG L) BOB'S BURGERS returns to FOX for its 11th season this fall, which features the historic 200th episode.
 The series follows BOB (H. Jon Benjamin) and his ever-quirky family who help him run the restaurant Bob's Burgers.
 In addition to its 2020 Emmy Award nomination for Outstanding Animated Program, the series has been nominated in the same category every year since 2012, and won the award twice, in 2014 and 2017.
 Additionally, Benjamin won the Annie Award in 2020 for Outstanding Achievement for Voice Acting in an Animated Television/Broadcast Production.
 Season 11 will feature its annual holiday-themed episodes and all-new and returning guest voices, including Megan Mullally, Jenny Slate, Sarah and Laura Silverman, Zach Galifianakis and more.
 BOB'S BURGERS is produced by 20th Television.
 The series was created and is executive-produced by Loren Bouchard and was co-developed by Jim Dauterive.
 Nora Smith, Dan Fybel, Rich Rinaldi, Greg Thompson and Jon Schroeder also serve as executive producers.
 Bouchard and Smith are showrunners for the upcoming season.

 Related Articles View More TV Stories